ajahne/blog/_posts/2019-7-17-essential-meetings-to-have-with-your-team-as-a-manager.md

 > To fight meeting proliferation, I conduct these meetings during the scheduled one-on-one meeting time.

-So, for example, when you have a "goal review" meeting or a "career development conversation" this can (and should) be held during your standard one-on-one time.
-Another reason why the one-on-one meeting is the foundation.
-The graphic below highlights an illustrative calendar for the year.

 <figure>
     <a href="/blog/assets/images/management-meeting-calendar.jpg"><img src="/blog/assets/images/management-meeting-calendar.jpg"></a>
     <figcaption>An "essential meeting" calendar</figcaption>
 </figure>

+So, for example, when you have a "goal review" meeting or a "career development conversation" this can (and should) be held during your standard one-on-one time.
+Another reason why the one-on-one meeting is the foundation.

 ## One-on-ones
 **Purpose:** To provide support, coaching, and candor that helps your direct report grow, succeed, and excel.